 <!DOCTYPE html> <html> <head> <meta charset="utf-8"> <meta name="Description" CONTENT="Author: A.N.
 Author, Illustrator: P. Picture, Category: Books, Price: £9.24, Length: 784 pages"> <meta name="google-site-verification" content="+nxGUDJ4QpAZ5l9Bsjdi102tLVC21AIh5d1Nl23908vVuFHs34="/> <title>Example Books - high-quality used books for children</title> <meta name="robots" content="noindex,nofollow">

-Meta Keywords are are specific type of HTML “meta tag” that used to be used to give search engines a list of keywords that the page was about, helping to provide additional context & clarity on the topic of your page, so that a search engine would know whether or not to provide your page as a resource for certain searches.
+Meta Keywords are a specific type of HTML “meta tag” that used to be used to give search engines a list of keywords that the page was about.
+Meta keywords help to provide additional context & clarity on the topic of your page so that a search engine would know whether or not to provide your page as a resource for certain searches.

 How Are Meta Keywords Used?

-Google’s official stance is that now (actually as of 2009) they do longer look at the meta keywords are anymore.
-They do not use it as a search engine ranking, and so for all intents & purposes it is deprecated.
+Google’s official stance is that now (actually as of 2009) they no longer look at the meta keywords are anymore.
+They do not use it as a search engine ranking, and so for all intents & purposes, it is deprecated.